Geometry effects in quantum dot families: Bound states in bent or locally deformed chains

 \begin{remark} The fact that $\inf\sigma(H_{V,Y_0)})<0$ holds whenever the potential $V$ is attractive in the mean is not in contradiction with the need of critical strength to achieve $\inf\sigma(H_V)<0$ in the three-dimensional case; note that the lower edge of the spectrum indicated in the proof converges then to zero as $a\to\infty$.
 We also note that the spectrum is absolutely continuous, however, we will not need this property in the following. \end{remark}

-Our aim is to find what happens with the spectrum, if $\Gamma$ is bent or locally deformed; to make things simpler we assume that the curved part is finite and the halfline asymptotes of $\Gamma$ are either not parallel, or if they are, they point in the opposite directions. \begin{proposition} Suppose that the curve $\Gamma$ is straight outside a compact set and $|\Gamma(s)-\Gamma(-s)|\to\infty$ holds as $|s|\to\infty$, then $\sigma_\mathrm{ess}(H_{V,Y})$ is the same as in the case of a straight line. \end{proposition} \begin{proof} The inclusion $\sigma(H_{V,Y})\supset[0,\infty)$ is checked as in the previous case.
-To prove that also the negative part of the essential spectrum is preserved, we use again the Weyl criterion by which $\mu$ belongs to a spectral band of $H_{V,Y}$ if and only if there is a sequence $\{\psi_n\}\subset D(H_{V,Y})$ such that
+Our aim is to find what happens with the spectrum, if $\Gamma$ is bent or locally deformed; to make things simpler we assume that the curved part is finite and the halfline asymptotes of $\Gamma$ are either not parallel, or if they are, they point in the opposite directions.
+Then the continuous spectrum does not change, however, we limit ourselves to the claim we will need in the following. \begin{proposition} Suppose that the curve $\Gamma$ is straight outside a compact set and $|\Gamma(s)-\Gamma(-s)|\to\infty$ holds as $|s|\to\infty$, then $\sigma_\mathrm{ess}(H_{V,Y}) \supset \sigma(H_{V,Y_0})$ and the thresholds of the two sets coincide. \end{proposition} \begin{proof} The inclusion $\sigma(H_{V,Y})\supset[0,\infty)$ is checked as in the previous case.
+To prove that also the negative part of the straight array essential spectrum is preserved, we use again the Weyl criterion by which $\mu$ belongs to $\sigma(H_{V,Y})$ if and only if there is a sequence $\{\psi_n\}\subset D(H_{V,Y})$ such that